axonweb3/axon-devops/axon-cli/README.md

     `cargon build --release`
 ## 2. Run axon-cli
  For example,
-`
-../target/debug/axon-cli`
+`../target/debug/axon-cli`

 ## 3. Interactive Commands
+Before the execution of axon commands, you have to enable tcp port for docker(0.0.0.0:2375 in this case).
+Moreover, to execute the following commands successfully, you need to copy the dir `axon-cli/devtools` in this repository into dir `$HOME/.axon/` in your local machine.
+If `$HOME/.axon` does not exist, please create it mannully.
+If you start axon without copying the config files to `$HOME/.axon`, this command will create `$HOME/.axon` for you.
+But, the axon process in the docker won't work.
+In fact, the axon process will panic due to lack of config files.
+You can run `docker logs axon1` to have a look, the output will be similar to the following:
+>thread 'main' panicked at 'called `Result::unwrap()` on an `Err` value: IO(Os { code: 2, kind: NotFound, message: "No such file or directory" })', core/cli/src/lib.rs:43:65

 After axon-cli gets run.
 You have 5 commands to execute.
-By the way, before to start docker containers, you have to enable tcp port for docker(0.0.0.0:2375 in this case).

 - start
-you can start 1 or 4 docker axon nodes.
-The default is 1, you can start 4 by `axon start --number=4`. you can specify the axon dir by adding things like `-d=/root/test`.
+You can start 1 or 4 docker axon nodes.
+The default is 1, you can start 4 by `axon start --number=4`.
+Also, you can specify the axon dir by adding things like `-d=/root/.axon`.

 - stop
 stop the 4 docker nodes just started.
 - rm